 Isolating the exact moments in which you’re losing users can help you identify issues with your UX.
 A confusing navigation menu may put off visitors.
 Chaotic design elements could be too distracting or appear like spam.
 Foster trust using your website’s visual cues.
-Somewhere along the line, you’re failing to meet users’ expectations.
+Foster trust by only using those website redesign services that will speak to your end consumer and no other consumer group.
+It will make the world of difference.
+Currently, Somewhere along the line, you’re failing to meet users’ expectations.
 Your quest for the how and why begins with tracking website behavioral data.

 Get to the Heart of Your Metrics